 RTCA DO-160 Section 23.0 Lightning Direct Effects

-The RTCA DO-160 Section 23 determine the ability of equipment to survive the direct effects of a lightning strike.
+The RTCA DO-160 Section 23 determines the ability of equipment to survive the direct effects of a lightning strike.
 This test standard applies to externally mounted equipment.
 This equipment includes any devices mounted externally to the main skin of the aircraft.
 It includes all equipment that is covered only by a dielectric skin or fairing.
 Other inclusions include connecting cables and related terminal equipment furnished by the equipment manufacturer as part of the equipment.

 The RTCA DO-160 testing standard specifies certain equipment that must meet the requirements of this section.
 This equipment includes antennae, exterior lights, air data probes and external sensors.
 Also included are anti-ice and de-ice equipment which are mounted external to the structure (i.e. electrically heated anti-ice boots), magnetic fluid level indicators, fuel filler caps and drain valves.

 Just as important, the RTCA-DO-160G test standard lists equipment typically not covered by Section 23.
 This equipment includes equipment that are an integral part of the aircraft structure.
 These parts can include heated or unheated windshields.
 Also includes are electrically de-iced leading edges where the de-ice system is an integral part of the leading-edge structure or is enclosed by the leading-edge structure.
-Other equipment not included is externally mounted equipment that is protected by aircraft nose radomes or dielectric coverings.
+Other equipment not included is externally mounted equipment that is protected by dielectric coverings.
 This equipment is specific to the aircraft structure and not integral with the equipment itself.

 Components such as these previously mentioned are typically addressed and/or tested as a part of the airframe lightning certification program specified by the aircraft manufacturer.
 They can also be tested or by other test methods appropriate to the component being qualified.